 Regarding notices for meetings that include closed sessions, the law provides that if the presiding officer or the officer's designee knows at the time he or she gives notice of the meeting that a closed session is contemplated, the notice must contain the subject matter to be considered in closed session.
-The notice "must contain enough information for the public to discern whether the subject matter is authorized for closed session under § 19.85 (1)."
+The notice "must contain enough information for the public to discern whether the subject matter is authorized for closed session under § 19.85 (1)".

-Notice must be given at least 24 hours in advance of the meeting, except for good cause where such notice is impractical, the Open Meetings Law permits two hours notice.
-Sundays and legal holidays are disregarded in calculating the twenty-four hour notice.
+Notice must be given at least 24 hours in advance of the meeting, except for good cause where such notice is impossible or impractical, in which case shorter notice may be given, but in no case may the notice be provided less than 2 hours in advance of the meeting.impractical.
+The Open Meetings Law permits two hours notice.
+Sundays and legal holidays are disregarded in calculating the 24-hour notice.